Ricardo-Werner-Rivas/python-memory-management/README.md

 # `memorymanagement`
 Provides memory management support.

+The only Python implementation currently supported is the one made by the **CPython** team.
+The rest are untested.
 ## Modules
 ### `cleaning`
 Provides the class `Cleaner`, which allows you to flag references stored in memory to eventually erase them.